XMisterFry/label-tracker-app/readme.md

 About :
 The Food Label Tracker is a simple web application that allows users to enter and store nutritional information for various food products.
-It provides an easy way to track key nutritional metrics like sugars, carbohydrates, and proteins.
+It provides an easy way to track key nutritional metrics like sugars, carbohydrates, and proteins and gives a perspective on how much of these nutritions are present in common food items.
 Users can submit new products via a form, and the data is stored dynamically.

 Structure at Initial commit :